 of sumptuous and striped colors!
 Some available for purchase here.

 I throw each plate on the potter’s wheel, trim the foot and alter the rim, giving it some undulation.
 I also decorate the surface with sponged and trailed slip (the clay version of cake-decorating), swirls and dots of shallow texture and relief patterns.
 The stripes and/or large dots of color are underglazes and are finished by dipping into one of nine glossy glazes from my palette and fired in an electric kiln to cone seven.
-If you are a maker and would like to learn more about my and other surface decoration techniques, check out my instructional DVD here!

 The images above are the very few I took during my minimal outings at NCECA in Philadelphia, and include some favorite pieces from a quick jaunt through the PMA (Philadelphia Museum of Art) and one great building somewhere in the city with curved leaded windows.
 (You can see more of my favs from the PMA here.)